istepaniuk/aws-ssm-bulk-parameter-set/README.md

 # SSM Bulk set scripts

-Dump all parameters like this:
+Dump all existing parameters like this:
 ```
 ./get-all-parameters.sh > my_ssm_parameters
 ```